Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 This is where constraint-based decision making becomes critical.

-Instead of optimizing a single objective, modern orchestration systems evaluate multiple objectives simultaneously:
+Instead of optimizing a single objective, modern multi-carrier orchestration systems evaluate multiple objectives simultaneously:

 • Cost efficiency